Iguanacolossus/Capstone3-TBA/README.md

 ## Normalizing signals

 On further exploration, it looks like the seizure data can vary greatly from sample to sample in amplitude.
-In the figure below the orange signal is one center from the 2 k clustering model above, the orange signal is the other cluster center.
+In the figure below the orange signal is one cluster center from the 2 k clustering model above, the blue signal is the other cluster center.
 The gray signals are two separate seizure events.<br>
 ![compare](images/raw_series_comparison.png)<br>
 To normalize the data I multiply every data point by the largest value in the signal such that the amplitude range is 0 to 1 for all samples.<br>